Vyral/kevin-peete-recruiting/_posts/2019-03-19-remax-patriots-is-here-to-serve-you.md

 {% include youtube.html %}

 Are you looking for a brokerage with integrity?
 If so, it’s time to join RE/MAX Patriots.
 We are a veteran-owned, Christian brokerage, and we’re looking for talented agents to join us.
 We want to make a difference in our community, and in the lives of our clients, and we want your help in doing so.
-To hear more about who we are in the words of my main man, Kevin Peete, watch this short video.&nbsp;
+To hear more about who we are in the words of my main man, Kevin Peete, watch this short video.